EvansWinner/awesome-line-editors/README.md

 and not only by inputting a raw line number.
 That may seem too obvious a feature to bother getting excited about, but my impression is that it was a major selling point back in the day.
-The CP/M ED.COM editor is one that calls itself a context editor;
+The CP/M *ED.COM* editor is one that calls itself a context editor;
 another more obvious one is ECCE, which stands for "Edinburgh Compatible Context Editor."
-Most "modern" "line editors," like ``ed(1)`` and so on, are also context editors.
+Most "modern" "line editors," like *ed* and so on, are also context editors.

 ### How do I learn to use a line editor?

 Well, first, pick one.
 I'll wait.

-OK, now that you've picked ``ed(1)``, let me mention a couple of things.
+OK, now that you've picked *ed*, let me mention a couple of things.

 1. It's not as hard to learn to use effectively as you think.
-2. Google for ``ed`` tutorials.
+2. Google for *ed* tutorials.
 There are a number of them.
 Go through a couple to get a feel for things;
-then read the two PDFs I link to by Brian Kernighan under ``ed(1)`` below.
+then read the two PDFs I link to by Brian Kernighan under *ed* below.
 3. Just use the editor for daily stuff for a while and it will start to click.
    Here's a nice
    [cheatsheet](https://github.com/pkrumins/ed-cheat-sheet)